Sanket1909/Flask-App/README.md

  4.Click on the "Edit" button next to a student record to update it.
  5.Click on the "Delete" button next to a student record to remove it from the database.

-## How to Run
+## Installation

-1. Clone the repository to your local machine.
+1. Clone this repository: git clone https://github.com/Sanket1909/Flask-App
-2. Open the command prompt or terminal and navigate to the project directory.
+2. Navigate to the project directory: cd Flask-App
-3. Run pip install -r requirements.txt to install the required packages.
+3. Install the required dependencies: pip install -r requirements.txt
-4. Run python app.py to start the Flask application.
+4. Start the Flask development server: flask run
-5. Open a web browser and go to http://localhost:5000/ to access the application.